panthas05/lock-hog/README.md

 ### Other uses

-This package should be useful wherever you need to acquire a lock from a different thread to the one running the test.
+This package should be useful wherever you need to acquire a lock from a different thread/process to the one running the test.
 As such, you could use it for hogging:
 - Advisory locks in databases other than postgres (i.e. not using `pglock` as in the above example)
 - UNIX file/io locks, using `fcntl` (see